jzarca01/facebook-event-scrapper/README.md

 ## Results

-You'll find the events in the parent directory under fb/events.json
+You'll find the events in the project folder under fb/events.json